tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

-To quantitatively assess the differences in performance between models, we fit a Bayesian regression model predicting the errors of the posterior predictions of each models as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).
+To quantitatively assess the differences in performance between models, we fit a Bayesian regression model predicting the errors of the posterior predictions of each model as a function of the Model (ALM vs. EXAM) and training condition (Constant vs. Varied).

 Model errors were significantly lower for EXAM ($\beta$ = -37.54, 95%